alexharri/website/posts/planes.md

 <Scene scene="project-point-onto-plane-along-normal" height={400} />

 The projection occurs along the plane's normal, which is sometimes useful.
-However, you'll often want to perform such a projection along an arbitrary direction, which we'll dive into later in the post.
+However, you'll often want to project points along an arbitrary direction, which we'll dive into later in the post.

 ## Plane-plane intersection